 The Ayurvedic diet recommends avoiding uncooked or raw food and leafy vegetables during the rainy season.
 This helps eliminate germs or other impurities that can cause stress on the gastric system.
-Instead, have food items made from rice, barley and wheat for better digestive health.
-Having a piece of ginger with rock salt prior to every meal further enhances the digestion process.
+Instead, have food items made from rice, barley, and wheat for better digestive health.
+Having a piece of ginger with rock salt before every meal further enhances the digestion process.
 Ayurveda also recommends foods with low spice levels as spice may lead to stomach bloating, ulcers and gastritis.
-When it comes to tadka, you’ll be happy to know that Ayurveda suggests consuming ghee made from cow milk as it helps in memory retention, fighting infections and digestion.
+When it comes to tadka, you’ll be happy to know that Ayurveda suggests consuming ghee made from cow milk as it helps in memory retention, fighting infections, and digestion.

 Monsoon is also a time to include plenty of herbs in your diet as many of these are anti-oxidants, which improve immunity.
 You can also include vegetable soups in your diet for the same reason.
 Another way to detoxify is to eat a spoonful of honey, as it functions as a natural cleanser.
 However, avoid processed honey and choose natural, pure honey.
 Another way to help your immune system is to drink a concoction of ginger, mint, or basil tea.
 This helps fight against cold, cough, or even asthma.
 So, include this alongside or instead of your rainy season cuppa!

 Additional Read: Golden Elixir: A Look at the Nutritional Values of Honey and Its Health Benefits

-There are certain foods that you need to totally avoid during monsoons as a part of the Ayurvedic diet.
+You need to totally avoid certain foods during monsoons as a part of the Ayurvedic diet.

 - Do not consume sour or acidic foods like pickles and chutneys

 - Cow’s milk is easy to digest, so choose this over buffalo milk